 - Pecorino Romano - adds a wonderful mellowness.
 Can also be substituted for parmesan cheese.

 - Pine Nuts - buttery-tasting nuts that blend beautifully in the pesto.
+You can use almonds, macadamia nuts, walnuts, sunflower seeds, or hazelnuts in place of pine nuts or pistachios.

 - Pistachios - a fruity nut that adds great flavor to the pesto.